mykappa/m2tp/README.md

 ## License
-This project is licensed under the MIT License &mdash; see the LICENSE.md file for details.
+This project is licensed under the MIT License &mdash; see the LICENSE.md for details.

-## Acknowledgement
-`m2tp` uses Stephen Cobeldick's [nextname](https://www.mathworks.com/matlabcentral/fileexchange/64108-next-available-filename) from the MATLAB&reg; Central File Exchange for PDF filename handling.